South Carolina vs. Iowa Predictions & Picks - Women's NCAA Tournament Final Four

 South Carolina Performance Insights

-- The Gamecocks average 80.5 points per game (seventh in college basketball) while allowing 51.1 per contest (third in college basketball).
-They have a +1061 scoring differential overall and outscore opponents by 29.4 points per game.
+- The Gamecocks outscore opponents by 29.4 points per game (scoring 80.5 points per game to rank seventh in college basketball while allowing 51.1 per outing to rank third in college basketball) and have a +1061 scoring differential overall.

-- With 80.0 points per game in SEC contests, South Carolina is posting 0.5 fewer points per game in conference games compared to its season average (80.5 PPG).
+- South Carolina's offense has been less effective in SEC tilts this year, tallying 80 points per contest, compared to its overall average of 80.5 PPG.

-- The Gamecocks are averaging 84.8 points per game in home games.
-When playing on the road, they are averaging 77.2 points per contest.
+- The Gamecocks post 84.8 points per game at home, compared to 77.2 points per game on the road, a difference of 7.6 points per contest.

-- South Carolina is giving up 46.9 points per game this year at home, which is 7.3 fewer points than it is allowing in road games (54.2).
+- South Carolina surrenders 46.9 points per game when playing at home this season, compared to 54.2 away from home.

-- The Gamecocks have been racking up 75.0 points per contest in their last 10 appearances, an average that's a little lower than the 80.5 they've scored over the course of the 2022-23 campaign.
+- The Gamecocks have seen a downturn in scoring lately, putting up 75 points per game in their last 10 outings, 5.5 points fewer than the 80.5 they've scored this season.

 Iowa Performance Insights